elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 ### SQL and Query
 - SQL is database query language
+- Code can be put as a string and executed in runtime
 - Consider a database (Which can be viewed as table): each column/field is associated with an attibute
 - Also allows variable:
 	- e.g a script may first get the user's inputs and stores it in the variable $userinput and subsequently runs:
     SELECT * FROM Client WHERE name = '$userinput'

+> This can happen in login page, where the name is selected by the user

 #### Example
+In the example of the login page, web developers will take the user input and use the `SELECT` search query to retrieve the data
+- Attack can do this
+	- Bob' OR 1=1 --`
+    - this becomes `SELECT * FROM client WHERE name = 'bob' OR 1=1 --`
+    - All rows in this client table will be return this this case

 ## Undocumented access points